-Following the launch of Apple's M1-powered Macs, numerous third-party apps have been updated to ensure they are optimized to run on Apple's custom silicon.
+Following the launch of Macs powered by Apple silicon, numerous third-party apps have been updated to ensure they are optimized to run on Apple's custom processors.
 Even if an app hasn't been updated, Apple's non-Intel Macs can still run them, thanks to Apple's Rosetta 2 translation layer.
 But how do you know which of your apps are running natively as Universal executables and which ones are using Rosetta emulation?
 Read on to find out.

 Universal Apps Explained